Strangeland (film): Reception

 Although the film took advantage of the inherent dangers of what was at that time the burgeoning precursor to social network platforms, many found the story overly contrived and emotionally flat.
 This was coupled with what was perceived as poor acting, direction, and cheap and unconvincing makeup effects.

 During its box office run, it grossed $713,239, opening at 315 theaters in North America.

 Sequel

 In May 2015, a sequel, titled Strangeland: Disciple, was in development by Emaji Entertainment and TSG Entertainment, to be distributed by Lionsgate.
 Snider planned to have it rated NC-17 and later release an R-rated version for wider exposure.
 He believed this unusual marketing strategy would create buzz for the "original" NC-17 version.
 Although the film never made it into production, as of 2021, Snider was still hoping to make the sequel at some point.

 Comic

-Snider released a comic book prequel, Dee Snider's Strangeland: Seven Sins, through Fangoria Comics, but the company suddenly closed after only the first issue was printed.
-The Scream Factory then picked up the title and published the full run in 2008.
+Dee Snider's Strangeland: Seven Sins is a 2007–2008 comic book limited series prequel to Strangeland.
+It was announced as a monthly four-issue limited series by Fangoria Comics.
+The first issue was released on August, 29 2007.
+Due to the sudden closing of Fangoria Comics, the remaining three issues went unreleased until the series was picked up by The Scream Factory in 2008.